AEMacBeath/battleships/README.md

 2. GamePlay function accepts 0 as x and y coordinate when the instructions state to enter only between 1 and 5.
     -   Fix: Created, x_guess and y_guess, functions to check user input for errors.
 3. When users enter coordinates that have already been entered, there is no feedback provided.
-    -   Fix: Added attempts array to record the attempt values and an if statment to check if new enteries have already been entered.
+    -   Fix: Added attempts array to record the attempt values and an if statement to check if new entries have already been entered.
 4. Play again? (y/n) accepts empty and invalid inputs.
-    -   Fix: Created restart_game funcation to check the user input and provide feedback if the ipnut is invalid.
+    -   Fix: Created restart_game function to check the user input and provide feedback if the input is invalid.
 5. Enter username accepts empty values.
     -   Added if statement to check if a value has been entered before running further checks.

 ## Deployment